noahmirtes/job-search-engine/README.md

 # Job Search Decision Engine

-## Overview

-This project is a local-first job search pipeline for collecting Google Jobs results through SerpApi, storing them historically, scoring them, and exporting reviewable Excel reports.
+This repo is a personal, local-first job search pipeline.

-The current codebase supports:
+The idea is simple: pull job results from Google Jobs through SerpApi, save the raw responses so nothing valuable gets lost, turn those results into normalized job rows, score them with Ollama, and export a spreadsheet that is actually usable when you're reviewing jobs.

+This is not an auto-apply bot.
+It is not trying to be a full SaaS app either.
+It is more like a practical filtering and review tool for one person running their own search.

+## What it does

-- search ingestion from SerpApi Google Jobs
+- runs saved job search queries from `config/queries.json`
-- raw request/response archival in SQLite
+- archives every returned search page in SQLite
-- normalized job upsert and deduplication
+- keeps a normalized `jobs` table for deduped job records
-- rule-based job scoring through Ollama
+- remembers which query names a job came from
+- scores jobs with LLM-driven rules from `config/scoring.json`
+- adds a separate fit recommendation pass using your resume and ideal role text
+- exports `.xlsx` reports to `config/reports/`
-- report generation to Excel
+- writes light operational logs to `config/worker.log`
-- optional orchestration for scheduled profile runs

-This is a decision engine for job search.
-It is not an auto-apply tool, not an ATS, and not a dashboard app.

-## Current Pipeline
+- falls back to `config/raw_response_backup/` if a raw response can't be written to SQLite

+## How the pipeline works

-The implemented flow is:
+At a high level, the flow is:

-1. Load config and environment from `config/`.
+1. Load config from `config/`.
-2. Run enabled SerpApi Google Jobs searches.
+2. Run the enabled SerpApi queries.
-3. Store every raw API page in `raw_requests`.
+3. Archive each returned raw search page right away.
-4. Normalize `jobs_results` and upsert them into `jobs`.
+4. Parse and upsert jobs from that raw payload.
-5. Score scorable jobs into `job_scores`.
+5. Score jobs that are scorable.
-6. Export a workbook to `config/reports/`.
-7. Record export history in `exports` and `export_jobs`.

-There are also helper scripts to replay historical raw responses into `jobs` and to recompute scoring eligibility flags.
+6. Generate an Excel report.

+One important design choice here: raw search responses are treated as the source of truth.

+That means the search stage is intentionally "archive first, derive second."
+If parsing or job upserting fails later, the raw response is still preserved and can be replayed with the backfill script.

-## Repo Layout
+## Project layout

 ```text
 job-search-engine/